About

 We also looked back.
 From the Suffragettes’ purple white green banners, to the “I AM A MAN” placards, to ACT UP’s Silence = Death poster, movements have always used design to distill complex struggles into simple, reproducible symbols.
 Their lessons run through MCDF’s five stages: Illuminate, Craft, Engage, Foster, and Sustain.

 What makes MCDF distinct is its scope.
 It does not try to replace organizing or governance work.
-Instead it zeroes in on
+Instead, it focuses on designing communication systems that make movements visible, shareable, and durable across time and context.

 Methodology